mxagar/design_patterns_notes/README.md

 - Inheritance: classes (children) derived from other classes (parents); `is-a` relationships.
 - Composition: complex objects built using other objects; class built using other classes, i.e. `has-a` relationships.
 - Mixin: we inherit a class from two, they allow for the implementation of specific functionalities to be shared across multiple classes.
 - Interfaces: classes with non-implemented methods, i.e., kind of contracts that define which methods should be implemented in the inherited classes.
-In Python, interfaces can be defined using abstract base classes (ABCs) with abstract methods
+In Python, interfaces can be defined using abstract base classes (`from abc import ABC, abstractmethod`) with abstract methods, i.e., using `@abstractmethod`.
+An abstract method **needs** to be defined in the derived class, otherwise the `TypeError ` is raised at the moment we attempt to create an instance of the subclass.
 - Polymorfism: when a function accepts objects of different classes because they all come from the same parent class; ability of different types of objects to be treated as instances of the same class through inheritance.
 - Abstraction: writing code at higher level hiding details; polymorfism is an example: interfaces don't know anything about the underlying implementation but we use them to pass objects to functions!
 - Dependency Injection: passing one object into another object's methods or constructor, instead of creating it internally.
 - Mocking: passing a minimal implementation that adheres to correct interfaces/signatures for the purpose of testing.
 - Static methods via `@staticmethod`: methods that don't change the object, usually they don't access class attributes.
+- Abstract methods :
 - Class methods via `@classmethod`: an attribute of the *class* is modified, i.e., same value for all class object instances.
 - Caching via `@functools.lru_cache`: memoization utility, i.e., results of expensive functions (e.g., recursive) are cached in a dictionary.
 - Overloading via `@functools.singledispatch`: different behaviors allowed for the same function signature depending on the type of the arguments.
+- Some other additional points:
+  - Type hints
+  - Keywords like `pass` and ellipsis `...`
+  - Error/exception raising
+  - `Enum`

 Python examples: